gipsoong/gipsoong.github.io/README.md

-# A personal site, encapsulating my portfolio, CV, projects and hobbies
+# A personal site, built from scratch.
-Built from scratch
+Concisting of my CV, projects and hobbies.